d0rianb/blogd/articles/LLM.md

 ---
 author: Dorian Beauchesne
 date: 31/07/2023
-title: Low Language Model
+title: Large Language Model
 language: en
 ---

-# Low Language Model (LLM)
+# Large Language Model (LLM)
 > The technology behing ChatGPT, Google Bard, Meta Llama and far more.

 **Large Language model** is the technology of artificial intelligence often used to work with massive amount of text data.
 It uses deep neural netwoks.